Broker-Dealers | Registered Investment Advisors | Hedge Fund Managers | Family Offices

 - Dedicating resources to achieve the desired risk posture

 - Performing cybersecurity risk assessments

-RND Resources performs regular cybersecurity assessments for our clients to identify and analyze potential dangers.
-This analysis goes over a firm’s information technology system, assets, and vendor relationships to identify potential vulnerabilities.
+Our staff can perform regular cybersecurity assessments for clients to identify and analyze potential dangers.
+This analysis goes over a firm’s IT system, assets, and vendor relationships and identifies potential vulnerabilities.
 Our risk assessment includes:

 - Conducting comprehensive and ongoing risk assessments

 - Establishing a governance framework that minimizes risk